The Twelve Days of Christmas Confections (Part 1)

 I love to make cookies and candy.

-I love making the dough, the shaping, whether by rolling, pressing, patting into a pan, or merely dropping from a spoon.
+I love making the dough, creaming the butter and sugar until they are just the right amount of soft and fluffy.
+I love the shaping, whether by rolling, pressing, patting into a pan, or merely dropping from a spoon.
 And then there's the aroma.
-There is nothing like the fragrance of cookies baking in the oven or the sweet scent of sugar and butter melting together to form a sweet piece of fudge.
+There is nothing like the fragrance of cookies baking in the oven or scent of sugar and butter melting together to form a sweet piece of fudge.

 And, best of all, Christmas gives me a (somewhat) valid excuse for taking cookie baking to the excess.
 I've not heard one complaint that there are 12 dozen confections in the house.

-Three years ago my younger daughter made these as a Christmas gift to her co-workers; I sampled one and believe me, they taste as wonderful as they look.
+Three years ago my younger daughter made these bonbon cookies as a Christmas gift to her co-workers; I sampled one and believe me, they taste as wonderful as they look.

 As the photograph shows, you can make these with just a sprinkle of chopped candy cane on top, or you can really put on the bling with a drizzle of white icing and melted chocolate.